Dunmore (ship)

 Dunmore was a wooden-hulled steamship of the coastal trade in Australia, and was one of the Stone Fleet.
 The ship also carried coal, standing in on occasion as a 'sixty-miler' collier of the coastal coal-carrying trade of New South Wales.
 She was mainly used on the run between Bass Point and Sydney, during the years from 1891 to 1922.
 During that period, she survived a number of collisions and other incidents, but developed a reputation as an unlucky ship, at least for the other vessels with which she collided.

-This ship is not to be confused with its similarly-named contemporaries, the trans-Atlantic steam freighter, Dunmore, built in 1884, and the four-masted steel-hulled barque, Earl of Dunmore (later Spartan)—also built in 1891 and which was also a visitor to Sydney Harbour.
+This ship is not to be confused with its similarly-named contemporaries, the trans-Atlantic steam freighter and eventual ghost ship, Dunmore, built in 1884, and the four-masted steel-hulled barque, Earl of Dunmore (later Spartan)—also built in 1891 and which was also a visitor to Sydney Harbour.

 The Stone Fleet

 'Stone Fleet' was the colloquial name for the small coastal ships that carried crushed stone ('blue metal') to Sydney from the Illawarra ports of Kiama and Shellharbour and the nearby ocean jetties at Bombo and Bass Point.
 This coastal shipping trade was known as the 'Stone Trade" or 'Blue Diamond Trade'.

 In the earliest years of the coastal trade, the "Stone Fleet" ships were sailing vessels.
 These were quickly supplanted by small coal-fired steamers designed to carry bulk cargo.
 The steamers in the earlier years of the trade were relatively small, wooden ships, like Civility, built in 1872, Dunmore, built in 1891—both from the Rock Davis shipyard—and Resolute, built in New Zealand in 1883.